 The management is incumbent upon the statutes of the IAS.
-The current spokesperson is Dieter Neubert, professor of Development Sociology, his deputy is Ruediger Seesemann, professor in Islamic Studies.
+The current spokesperson is Rüdiger Seesemann, professor in Islamic Studies, his deputy is Cyrus Samimi, professor in Climatology.
 The IAS has Iwalewahaus, Bayreuth International Graduate School of African Studies (BIGSAS), Bayreuth Academy of Advanced African Studies, and two academic staff members under its direct management.

 In accordance with its statutes the IAS is governed by an Executive Board composed of elected representatives of the participating faculties of the University of Bayreuth as well as representatives of academic institutions under the direct management of IAS.
 The Executive Board meets at least twice each semester.

 Erdmute Alber, professor of Social Anthropology, faculty V